Restok/desmowos/README.md

 # desmowo
- Code used to graph bad apple on desmos
+ Code used to graph a video titled bad apple using desmos, a graphing calculator.

  sample: https://www.desmos.com/calculator/ptdoiwxiwf